jrie/kisslib/README.md

 Please also see the future plans and ToDo list of what Kiss Ebook should be able to do in the future, to aid you in managing your ebook collection(s).

+## Contributers
+Thanks go out to all the contributors who helped shaping Kiss Ebook and also helped so far providing translations.
+Without the feedback, help and suggestions of you guys, the project would not be made as is!

 ## Show me! - Screenshot gallery
 The screenshots are taken under Debian Stretch using Xfce desktop with default settings and the dark screenshots with Debian Sid with Xfce Breeze theme.